7 Ways to Prioritize Your Product Backlog Effectively

 A prioritized backlog also provides sequence.
 If you’re using Agile development techniques like Scrum, it provides the basis for sprint planning, or for Kanban pulls.
 If a team member has extra time and needs to pull the next feature, they can.
 (In some more disciplined environments, team members aren’t given that degree of autonomy 😬).

 Justification helps when there are questions about why a certain feature has been on the backlog for a while.
-When angry users (or the Chief Product Officer) asks why the feature they requested last month isn’t out yet, you can explain where it falls in the backlog, and why.
+When angry users (or the Chief Product Officer) ask why the feature they requested last month isn’t out yet, you can explain where it falls in the backlog, and why.

 There are lots of choices when it comes to prioritization techniques.
 Each has value in certain situations.
 In this article, we briefly describe seven of them and suggest where they might best be used.
 Let’s take a look at some backlog prioritization techniques.